|

 who works for a United Nations extraterrestrial investigation

-runs into Fong (Rosamund Kwan), who's interested in purchasing
+meets Fong (Rosamund Kwan), who's interested in purchasing

-a skeleton hand which supposedly belongs to an alien.
-Wesley
+a skeleton hand that supposedly belongs to an alien.
+Also, Wesley runs afoul of Sue (Shu

 Qi) and Pak (Roy Cheung), agents for Double-X, the US extraterrestrial

-Fong is actually a Blue Blood, too.
+Fong is actually a Blue Blood too.

 Her race hails from the "Dark Blue," and are after